nginx/unit-docs/source/configuration.rst

      - Details

    * - :samp:`pass`
      - Destination for the request, identical to a listener's :samp:`pass` option.
      - :ref:`configuration-listeners`

    * - :samp:`proxy`
-     - Socket address of an HTTP server where the request is proxied.
+     - Socket address of an HTTP server to where the request is proxied.
      - :ref:`configuration-proxy`

    * - :samp:`return`
-     - HTTP status code with a context-dependent redirect location.
+     - HTTP status code
+       with a context-dependent redirect location.
      - :ref:`configuration-return`

    * - :samp:`share`